Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/unstoppable-apps/slides.md

 ## Maximal Extractable Value

-> An environment in which detection means certain death...<br/>
+> An environment in which detection means certain death...<br />
-> ...identifying someone’s location is as good as directly destroying them.<br/><br/>
+> ...identifying someone’s location is as good as directly destroying them.<br /><br />
 > -- [Ethereum is a Dark Forest](https://www.paradigm.xyz/2020/08/ethereum-is-a-dark-forest) --

 Notes: